 Whether you believe or accept Sumerian history or not is irrelevant when it comes to this article.
 I believe true intelligence and wisdom comes from being open to new experiences or opinions; there is something for all of us to learn which lies hidden in ancient teachings regardless of our personal beliefs on who or what is God.

 I have put together 6 of the many wise lessons Enki taught; although ancient these lessons can still be as beneficial today as they were back then.

 1) Don’t take away or add a single word when repeating what someone else said.

 Don’t say something different than what was said, don’t even change the tone on how it was said.
 Make sure to follow this rule in order to break your chains and pay attention to this law for in it lies wisdom.

 2)Have your heart at peace when you speak, using proper language so that when others hear you speak they may fully understand and listen.

 Follow this rule and your words will be like honey to the wise.
 This rule may seem easy yet is one which most of us struggle with.
 We still react when feel hurt or have been attacked.
-The trick lies on not falling for the “guilt trap”, allow yourself permission to feel, acknowledge to yourself how you reacted/handled things and how next time you could do them better.
+The trick lies on not falling for the “guilt trap” Allow yourself permission to feel, acknowledge to yourself how you reacted/handled things in the past and think about how next time you could do them better.